Skip to main content

 The answer is... it depends.

+To make an informed decision, you must carefully consider the key differences between open source and commercial software and how they align with your business model or project's goals.
 Since each software class has strengths and weaknesses, the choice will depend on project dependencies like budget, timeline, features, and scope.

 Here’s a brief rundown on which type of software to pick for different project scenarios.
 (Keep in mind these dependencies interplay, so the recommendations below will differ in different scenarios.)